rfuzzo/MWSE/docs/source/apis/tes3.md

 ### `tes3.payMerchant`
 <div class="search_terms" style="display: none">paymerchant</div>

-Pays a merchant gold.
-The money is transferred to their barter gold (non-inventory trading gold), and also updates the last barter timer, so that it works the same way a transaction affeects the barter gold reset cycle.
-This is useful for simulating paying for services.
-The function will return true if there was enough gold to complete the payment.

-A negative cost will allow payment from the merchant's barter gold to the player.
+Pays a merchant a specified amount of gold and updates the merchant's "last barter timer".
+This should be used to simulate paying for services.
 You may also want to play a trade-related sound of your choice upon successful completion.

+If `cost` is positive, then that amount of gold will be removed from the player's inventory and added to the merchant's available barter gold.

+If `cost` is negative, then that amount of gold will be added to the player's inventory and removed from the merchant's available barter gold.

 ```lua
 local success = tes3.payMerchant({ merchant = ..., cost = ... })